-The goal of this section is to show Theorem~\ref{thm:intro_driving_function}.
-For this, we first express $\lambda_t^\enu$ and $a_t^\enu$ in terms of the pre-Schwarzian and Schwarzian derivatives of appropriately conjugated Loewner chain (Lemma~\ref{lem:preS_driving}).
+This section aims to prove Theorem~\ref{thm:intro_driving_function}.
+For this, we first express $\lambda_t^\enu$ and $a_t^\enu$ in terms of the pre-Schwarzian and Schwarzian derivatives of an appropriately conjugated Loewner chain (Lemma~\ref{lem:preS_driving}).
 We then find the first variations of these derivatives using the measurable Riemann mapping theorem (Proposition~\ref{prop:driving-fn-derivation}).